 Her project, "Enclosed Gardens Revealed: The Concept of Virginity in Medieval Jewish Culture" is a detailed and comprehensive historical study of virginity in Judaism, exposing its function as a determining factor of women’s identity, personal and social status, and as an essential religious category in medieval Jewish discourse.

 Visiting Scholar of Women’s Studies and Islam

 Ferial Khalifa is an independent scholar and researcher.
-Her project, “Muslim Women’s Piety and Agency: The Case of the Women’s Piety Movement in Nablus City, Palestine” explores an Islamic Women’s Piety Movement in which women undertake various Islamic pedagogic activities.
+Her project, “Muslim Women’s Piety and Agency: The Case of the Women’s Piety Movement in the West Bank, Palestine” explores an Islamic Women’s Piety Movement in which women undertake various Islamic pedagogic activities.
 It considers alternative framing of such activism as an outcome of Islamist politics and subordination to patriarchal norms by framing it, instead, as a social field, a new social movement, and an important means of gender empowerment.

 Visiting Lecturer on Women's Studies and Islam

 Aslı Zengin is currently a post-doctoral fellow in Women’s, Gender and Sexuality Program at Brandeis University.
 Her project, “Sovereigns of Sex: The State, Islam, Family, and Transgender Embodiment in Contemporary Turkey” explores the relationship between death, sovereignty, and gendered belonging by focusing on Sunni Muslim transgender people’s deaths, their funeral ceremonies, and burial and mourning practices in Turkey.
 Specifically, it examines how transgender deaths mark the gendered and sexual limits of belonging in regimes of Islam, family, kinship, and citizenship, and in practices of mourning and grief.